- When determining the best gaming keyboard, consider functionality, design, price, and features.

 While the keyboard isn’t mechanical and the mouse is a pretty basic, entry-level model, the Corsair Pro Wired Gaming Bundle gives gamers the keyboard and mouse combo they want at a price that they can afford.

 Best Wireless Connectivity: Logitech G915

-- Low Profile mechanical switches offers the speed, accuracy and performance of a mechanical switch at half the height.
-The GL Tactile switch produces a discernible bump at the point of actuation.
-Comes in 3 options: GL Tactile, GL Linear or GL Clicky.
+- Low Profile mechanical switches offers the speed, accuracy and performance of a mechanical switch at half the height

-- Beautifully crafted, the G915 uses aircraft-grade aluminum alloy to deliver incredibly thin but rigid and durable design.
+- Beautifully crafted, the G915 uses an aircraft-grade aluminum alloy to deliver an incredibly thin but rigid and durable design

 When opting for a wireless keyboard, the last thing you want is a product that robs you of features simply because you’re cutting out wires and pass-throughs.
 The Logitech G915 understands this perfectly, giving gamers a full RGB keyboard with great functionality and spectacular battery life in one.

 The Logitech G915 also boasts five macros keys and a set of dedicated media controls, further elevating an already great wireless gaming keyboard.
 Not clunky yet not flimsy, the Logitech perfectly balances its slim design with its dense weight to become the best possible wireless keyboard imaginable.